torvalds/linux/Documentation/dev-tools/ktap.rst

 and group related tests, or to split out different results from the same test.

-The "parent" test's result should consist of all of its subtests' results, starting with another KTAP version line and test plan, and end with the overall result.
+The "parent" test's result should consist of all of its subtests' results, starting with aanalther KTAP version line and test plan, and end with the overall result.
 If one of the subtests fail, for example, the parent test should also fail.